sabari-shankar22/mysmitch/README.md

 # mysmitch
 Demo Code for Smitch

 TO RUN -

+You should have docker installed on the machine.

-GO to the project's root folder and run - docker compose up -build
+Go to the project's root folder and run - docker compose up -build

+Creates 4 containers:

+MongoDB, Redis, Backend, Frontend.

 APIs: